stajichlab/PHYling/README.md

 ## Notes
 - Training your own marker set is also possible but most busco sets are good starting place.
 - The multiple sequence alignment results can also be sent to other phylogenetic tool like IQ-tree for tree building.
-- Considering parallelize the hmmalign and tree building for multiple files to further increase the speed.
+- Considering parallelize the MSA and tree building for multiple files to further increase the speed.